dubst3pp4/dotvim/README.md

 - jshint (required by Syntastic)
 - esctags (required by tagbar-javascript.vim)
 - build-essentials, python (required by YouCompleteMe)
+- PHP_CodeSniffer (phpcs & phpbcf, required by vim-phpfmt and Syntastic)
+- fpc (required by syntastic-freepascal-checker)

 ## Update plugins
 I've changed a little script that I found somewhere (sorry!) to update all plugins: